Kisawa/Unity-ModEditor/README.md

 ![tool](https://user-images.githubusercontent.com/71002504/162179217-235e57fd-da0e-4c19-82a9-540de246d79a.png)

 __Shader variables:__
- By declaring a sampler called __"_EditorTex"__ you will be able to sample the texture being drawn.
+ By declaring a sampler called ___EditorTex__ you will be able to sample the texture being drawn.

 * The mesh you need to draw must be equipped with a __"Collider"__ component
 * Select the meshs you want to draw in the TextureBrush panel